torproject/tor/doc/HACKING/ReleasingTor.md

       "Relays", not "servers" or "nodes" or "Tor relays".

-      "Onion services", not "hidden servies".
+      "Onion services", not "hidden services".

       "Stop FOOing", not "Fix a bug where we would FOO".